Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Result analysis and visualization

 \section{Result analysis and visualization}

-The result analysis section of this research paper cover various analysis of combinations.
-Initially, a study of dataset is done which provides indepth knowledge of data which is used in our methodology.
-After this, performance of various combinations of algorithms is done using confusion matrices.
-Finally, we provide full explaination of the outcomes we got in previous steps.
-Adding up this, these evaluations gives us final performance and significance of our methodology required for future reserach and applications.
+The result analysis section of this research paper covers various analyses of combinations.
+Initially, a study of the dataset is done, which provides in-depth knowledge of the data that is used in our methodology.
+After this, the performance of various combinations of algorithms is evaluated using confusion matrices.
+Finally, we provide a full explanation of the outcomes we got in the previous steps.
+Adding up this, these evaluations give us the final performance, statistical analysis, and significance of our methodology required for future research and applications.